tuarua/WebViewANE/README.md

 * For release builds, these files need to be packaged in the same folder as your exe
 * The Cef view and processes can only be attached once to your app.
 Therefore only one instance can be created and used.
 However, the view can be shown and hidden when not in use via the addToStage and removeFromStage methods
 * CefSharp WPF uses OSR (Offscreen Rendering).
 Cef command line args have been optimised for this.
 However, this disables WebGL.
-If you want to use WebGL please set the follwing
+If you want to use WebGL please set the following
 ```actionscript
 var settings:Settings = new Settings();
 settings.cef.bestPerformance = false;